Reviews

 The Smile’s latest press shot. lol

-In terms of its creation biography, Cutouts is the same (with the band potentially even acknowledging that characteristic with its title): everything here was recorded in the same sessions as January’s Wall of Eyes, although, tellingly, some of the songs’ origins date far further back than last year.
-The eerily beautiful ‘Tiptoe’, for one, has been in gestation since at least the beginning of The Smile project, with out-take footage of Yorke noodling its intro before a Tiny Desk concert in 2022, meaning two albums have passed it by before it seeing the light of day.
-‘Eyes & Mouth’ – a sort of post-punk sibling of ‘Zero Sum’ with that similar Stranglers strut – dates back even further: during Radiohead’s 2016 tour, their regular performances of ‘Talk Show Host’ descended into a fearsome polyrhythmic outro with an new riff that now comprises this song’s heart.
+In terms of its creation biography, Cutouts is the same (with the band potentially even acknowledging that characteristic with its title): everything here was recorded in the same sessions as January’s Wall of Eyes, although, tellingly, some of the songs’ origins date far further back than last year: the eerily beautiful ‘Tiptoe’, for one, has been in gestation since at least the beginning of The Smile project, with out-take footage of Yorke noodling its intro before a Tiny Desk concert in 2022, meaning two albums have passed it by before it got to see the light of day.
+‘Eyes & Mouth’ – a sort of post-punk sibling of ‘Zero Sum’ with that similar Stranglers strut – dates back even further: during Radiohead’s 2016 tour, their regular performances of ‘Talk Show Host’ descended into a fearsome polyrhythmic outro with a new riff that now comprises this song’s heart.

-Going furthest back, the title and lyrics to closer ‘Bodies Laughing’ first appeared in 2005 on a blog post by Ed O’Brien on the official Radiohead website, and the song carries the same sort of chord progressions and songwriting tics that were preoccupying Yorke during that era.
+Going furthest back, the title and lyrics to closer ‘Bodies Laughing’ first appeared in 2005 on a blog post by Ed O’Brien on the official Radiohead website, and was probably fully written around then too, as the song carries the same sort of chord progressions and songwriting tics that were preoccupying Yorke during that era.
 The track’s mid-noughties provenance also goes some way to explaining its anachronistic lyrics: after all, the only legitimate explanation for a song referencing happy slapping in 2024 is if the words were written in 2005.

 Those are the ones for which cold hard evidence exists of their long gestations, and others still carry a certain nostalgic quality anyway that suggest similar: ‘Instant Psalm’’s pedal-droned acoustic guitar figure and earthy circular melody is very much in the mode of Yorke’s ballads from the mid-90s, and were it not for the extraordinary modern-Greenwood string arrangement that swirls around it so magically, you could believe it was an offcut from The Bends.
 ‘No Words’, similarly, has close riff-kinship with Amnesiac track ‘I Might Be Wrong’, and is the most overtly Radiohead thing The Smile have released so far.